 Renal function is commonly impaired at admission, but may improve or deteriorate with diuresis.
 Routine monitoring of pulse, respiratory rate and blood pressure should continue.
 There is no study showing the usefulness of invasive haemodynamic monitoring in patients with AHF excluding those with cardiogenic shock.
 There is evidence that measuring NPs during the hospital admission may help with discharge planning.
-Patients whose NP concentrations fall during admission have lower cardiovascular mortality and readmission rates at 6 months.588-590
+Patients whose NP concentrations fall during admission have lower cardiovascular mortality and readmission rates at 6 months.^{588-590} when haemodynamically stable, euvolaemic, established on evidence-based oral medication and with stable renal function for at least 24 hours before discharge; once provided with tailored education and advice about self-care.

-12.6 Criteria for discharge from hospital and follow-up in high-risk period once provided with tailored education and advice about self-care.
+12.6 Criteria for discharge from hospital and follow-up in high-risk period

-Patients admitted with AHF are medically fit for discharge
+Patients admitted with AHF are medically fit for discharge552